Remuneration

 Preparation and decision-making process

-The Board fee was decided at the AGM in accordance with the proposal of the Nomination Committee.
+The Board fees are decided at the AGM in accordance with proposals of the Nomination Committee.
 Guidelines for remuneration of the President and other senior executives are determined at the AGM.
-Remuneration to the President/CEO was prepared by the Remuneration Committee and decided by the Board of Directors.
-The President/CEO prepared and decided on the remuneration of other senior executives.
+Remuneration to the President/CEO is prepared by the Remuneration Committee and decided by the Board of Directors.
+The President/CEO prepare and decide on the remuneration of other senior executives.

 Fees are paid to the Board Chairman and other external members in accordance with the decision of the AGM.
 Internal Board members are not paid a fee.